-Compuware’s Test Data Privacy solution leverages the strengths of Topaz for Enterprise Data and File-AID for a consistent, familiar and secure method to easily access, analyze, edit, compare, move and transform data across all environments.
+Compuware’s Test Data Privacy solution leverages Topaz® for Enterprise Data for a consistent, familiar and secure method to easily understand, mask and manage both test and production data across all environments.

 Two core areas that increasingly require mainframe teams to implement a test data privacy solution for more secure test data are 1) data breach prevention and 2) compliance with data privacy laws.

 During the application testing process, your customer information may be exposed to development teams, IT vendors and even third-party developers.
 Any accidental or malicious misuse of test data would be costly and reputation damaging.
 To counteract this, Test Data Privacy supports static data masking (SDM), enabling the masking or desensitization of personally identifiable information (PII) in data to mitigate the risk of breaches and misuse of production data in test, analytics or training environments.